Skip to content

 Veterans can purchase a license plate set displaying the word VETERAN for a $10 surcharge in addition to normal fees from a local Oregon Division of Motor Vehicles office.
 The $10 surcharge goes to the support of the Oregon Veterans’ Home.

 Proof of honorable military service is required.
-Former POWs, members of the active Oregon National Guard and certain veteran service organization names are available on license plates.
+Former POWs, members of the active Oregon National Guard, and certain veteran service organization names are available on license plates.

-Oregon Disabled Veterans Benefits for Registration Fees
+Oregon Disabled Veteran Benefits for Registration Fees

-Service-connected disabled veterans qualify for a one-time registration fee for motor vehicle registration.
-There are no additional costs other than regular plate fees or replacement plate fees.The registration is valid for as long as the person who qualified for Disabled Veteran Plates remains an owner.
+Oregon disabled veterans qualify for a one-time registration fee for motor vehicle registration.
+There are no additional costs other than regular plate fees or replacement plate fees.
+The registration is valid for as long as the person who qualified for Disabled Veteran Plates remains an owner.
 These plates do not allow parking in designated disabled parking spaces.

-The registration fee for Disabled Veteran Plates is $15 regardless of vehicle type.Only one set of plates may be issued per qualifying veteran.
+The registration fee for Disabled Veteran Plates is $15 regardless of vehicle type.
+Only one set of plates may be issued per qualifying veteran.

 Oregon veterans looking to take advantage of the Beaver state’s beautiful outdoor recreational resources may be eligible for reduced license costs and recreational fees.